-Near the end of your remarks you quoted Lieutenant Governor Tressel in stating, "our success is measured not just by wins, but by the legacy we leave behind."
+Near the end of your remarks, you quoted Lieutenant Governor Tressel in stating, "our success is measured not just by wins, but by the legacy we leave behind."
 You closed noting hope for the future and the importance of our commitment to each other.
 Unfortunately, many provisions in H.B.
 96 as passed threaten that legacy and commitment.

-We have sadly seen in recent years the harm to public trust when corruption, secrecy, and partisan motivation enter government.
-We ask you to veto the provisions below to protect that public trust and shared duty to our fellow Ohioans:
+It has become apparent in recent years the harm to public trust when corruption, secrecy, and partisan motivation enter government.
+I ask you to veto the provisions below to protect that public trust and shared duty to our fellow Ohioans: